jfspps/MySQL-notes/Inserting_Data.markdown

 ```

 ### Primary Keys ###
+Primary keys are used to identify a specific row (record) in a table.
 A column marked by the PRIMARY KEY column must contain rows with unique values.
 All other columns can contain duplicated values.

 ```sql
 CREATE TABLE some_table